next-actions/pytest-mh/docs/articles/tips-and-tricks/features-detection.rst

 Skipping tests
 ==============

-It is possible to check for a feature presence using :ref:`@pytest.mark.require
+Check for a feature presence using :ref:`@pytest.mark.require
 <mark.require>`, if the feature is not available the test will be skipped.

 .. code-block:: python